-As of now, there's no evidence that the pay disparity between men & women has decreased due to the #MeToo movement.
+As of now, there's little evidence that the pay disparity between men & women has decreased due to the #MeToo movement.
 So, whether or not we've reached the tipping point is debatable.

-See BLS table for broader demographic info.
+See BLS for more info.

 What Should Employers Do?